Strengthening border security

 - Minimizing unnecessary border volumes

-The Government of Canada will increase support to law enforcement agencies by adding imaging tools and use of artificial intelligence to detect, intercept, and take further steps to addressing disrupt and curb the trade of fentanyl and precursor chemicals.
+The Government of Canada is increasing support to law enforcement agencies through more technology, like state-of-the-art imaging and artificial intelligence tools, and domestic and cross-border collaboration to detect, intercept, and take further steps to disrupt and curb the illegal trade of fentanyl and precursor chemicals.

-The CBSA will deploy new imaging and chemical detection tools at high-risk ports of entry and train and deploy new canine teams to intercept illegal drugs.
+The CBSA is deploying new imaging and chemical detection tools at high-risk ports of entry and training and deploying new detector dog teams to intercept illegal drugs.
 The agency currently has over 80 detector dog teams located at various ports of entry across Canada.

-Health Canada is also creating a new Canadian Drug Profiling Centre.
-The Centre which will complete specialized analysis of synthetic drug samples, going beyond identifying the components of a sample and looking at markers to help determine how and where these substances were manufactured.
+Health Canada is also establishing a new Canadian Drug Analysis Centre that will allow for more specialized analysis of synthetic drug samples.
+The analysis will help determine how and where these substances were manufactured to support law enforcement and public safety partners to strategically target organized crime.

 Introducing significant new tools for law enforcement

-The Government of Canada intends to introduce cutting edge technology and additional people at the border to quickly and efficiently detect and protect.
+The Government of Canada is moving quickly to introduce new cutting edge technology and additional people at the border to quickly and efficiently detect and protect against crime.

 Improving operational coordination

-The Government of Canada is working to improve our operational coordination in two important ways; firstly, through the coordination of the federal government with our provinces, territories and local law enforcement and secondly, through our coordination with the United States on our enhanced border protocols.
+The Government of Canada is working to improve our operational coordination in two important ways: firstly, through investments to enhance coordination and information sharing between federal government agencies and our provinces, territories and local law enforcement, and secondly, through our coordination with the U.S. on our enhanced border protocols.

 Operational coordination with the United States

-Since January 6, 2025 the CBSA adjusted the hours of service at land ports of entry across Canada (mirroring the same posture from the United States).
-Determined in collaboration with the United States, this will enhance overall security for both countries and it will allow both countries to use its resources more efficiently by deploying officers at busier ports of entry.
+Since January 6, 2025, the CBSA adjusted the hours of service at land ports of entry across Canada, mirroring the same posture in the U.S. Determined in collaboration with the U.S., this decision will enhance overall security for both countries and it will allow both countries to use its resources more efficiently by deploying officers at busier ports of entry.

-Additionally, the CBSA has announced its intent to establish its first-ever preclearance operation in the United States later this year.
+Additionally, the CBSA has announced its intent to establish its first-ever preclearance operation in the U.S. later this year.
 Preclearance will expedite the flow of legitimate travel and trade and enhance border security by identifying threats earlier in the process and before they arrive in Canada.
-Canada will be the only country to have preclearance operations in the United States.
+Canada will be the only country to have preclearance operations in the U.S.

-Work is underway to establish a Canada-United States enforcement Strike Force on Fentanyl, based on a proven model where resources from multiple jurisdictions work together seamlessly; multinational law enforcement collaborations have proven to be a powerful response to challenges at the border.
+A North American Joint Strike Force to combat organized crime, fentanyl and money laundering has been established, based on a proven model where resources from multiple jurisdictions work together seamlessly.
+Multinational law enforcement collaborations have proven to be a powerful response to challenges at the border.

 Expanding information sharing